The Home Depot Announces an Expanded Military Discount – Tax Free and Save 10% on More Purchases

 How the 10% Discount Works

-However, the discount policy recently changed.
-You can’t use a Form DD-214 or a veteran, military, or dependent ID at the register to get the discount anymore.
-Instead, to use Home Depot’s military discount, you must sign up for a virtual ID, shop online, or scan the app in-store.
+In a change from past practices, you can no longer use a Form DD-214 or a veteran, military, or dependent ID at the register to get the discount.
+Instead, you must sign up for a virtual ID, shop online, or scan the app in-store.

-The Home Depot also has a maximum annual military discount limit of $400 that was implemented in 2022, and some exclusions apply (more on that below).
+The Home Depot also has a maximum annual military discount limit of $400 that resets every calendar year, and some exclusions apply.
 If you hit your cap at Home Depot, you can still shop around at other retailers offering military discounts, like Lowe’s.

 Spouses of eligible service members and veterans can also get the discount if they create their own Home Depot account and verify their identity by uploading their dependent ID.
 Spouses must also provide their service member’s name, birth date, and email address registered to their Home Depot account.

 Non-married dependents of military members and veterans are not eligible for the discount.
-For more information, read the frequently asked questions.
+For more information, please refer to the frequently asked questions.

-The Home Depot’s military discount works online or in-store if you display your virtual ID on the Home Depot app at the register.
-The store no longer accepts identification cards or physical proof of military service at the register.
+The Home Depot’s military discount only works online or in-store if you display your virtual ID on the Home Depot app at the register.

 How to Register for Home Depot’s Military Discount